runxel/GDL-sublime/README.md

 &nbsp;
 -->

-## Getting Started With Sublime Text
+## Getting started with Sublime Text
 New to Sublime?
 Then I can recommend this excellent and free video tutorial by nettuts: [Perfect Workflow in Sublime Text](http://net.tutsplus.com/articles/news/perfect-workflow-in-sublime-text-free-course/).

 ## Support
-Does this plugin help you in your daily work, or just want to say thanks?
+Does this plugin help you in your daily work, or you just want to say thanks?
+Countless hours went into the development of GDL-Sublime.
-Please consider donating to sustain working on this plugin.
+Please consider donating to sustain working on this plugin!

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Y8Y5VOOM)